hmtri1011/tymex-movie-system/README.md

 ### 3. Set up and run

-Create a `.env` file in the server directory.
+Create a `.env` file in the root directory.
 You can use the `.env.example` file as a template.
 Install dependencies and start the development server:

 ```bash